(To search for keywords, use ⌘F on Macs and ⌃F on Windows.)

 Email for instructions on donating stock to a fiscally sponsored project.
 Account numbers are not posted online.

-Anyone can look up companies that match employee donations here.
+• Look up companies that match employee donations on websites such as this one.

 Yes.
 TFC will provide sponsored projects with a letter you can use to request or acknowledge in-kind donations.
 Some examples of this type of donation include equipment, food for the crew, office supplies, etc., to be used directly for production.
 Per IRS regulations, the request letter/acknowledgment letter will not specify a dollar amount for the deduction.
 The donor will be responsible for quantifying the donation and confirming its deductibility.
 If a donor has questions about the deductibility of a non-cash contribution, they should contact their tax professional.
 TFC does not provide tax advice.